boostpro/boost-release/libs/iterator/doc/index.rst

            components for building iterators based on these extended concepts and includes several useful iterator adaptors.
-The extended iterator concepts have been carefully designed so that so that old-style iterators can fit in the new concepts and so that new-style iterators will be compatible with old-style algorithms, though algorithms may need to be updated if they want to
+The extended iterator concepts have been carefully designed so that old-style iterators
+           can fit in the new concepts and so that new-style iterators will be compatible with old-style algorithms, though algorithms may need to be updated if they want to